How to Become an Orthodontic Assistant Permit Holder

 For an optimal experience when accessing your BreEZe account, use a standard computer or laptop.
 All options may not be available when using a hand-held device such as a smartphone or iPad.

 You may also mail in your Application for Orthodontic Assistant Examination and Permit.
-Include your pathway documents, a copy of all required course certificates, a copy of your completed Live Scan Request form, and a check or money order of $120 made payable to the Dental Board of California.
+Include your pathway documents, a copy of all required course certificates, and a check or money order of $120 made payable to the Dental Board of California.

 Required Board-Approved Courses